neurodata/bilateral-connectome/docs/slides/drexel/drexel.md

 ---
 # In summary...
 - We studied simple ways of framing a network two sample test, and proposed test procedures for each
-  - We found that it can be important to "mod out" by other simple network statistics if you don't care about them (like density)
+  - It can be important to "mod out" by other simple network statistics if you don't care about them (like density)
-- We found that all of these tests find the left and the right hemispheres to be significantly different, unless you ignore Kenyon cells and adjust for the difference in density
+- All of these tests find the left and the right hemispheres to be significantly different, unless you ignore Kenyon cells and adjust for the difference in density
 - The tests proposed here provide a foundation for future principled comparisons of connectomes
+- We demonstrate how several other tools we have previously applied here (like network clustering or graph matching) could alter the definition of symmetry

 ---